delvtech/hyperdrive-infra/README.md

 - artifacts: A file server that serves up artifacts about the Hyperdrive deployment.
 - frontend: A full monorepo with a trading UI and supporting packages
 - data: A service that gathers data from the chain and deploys a data dashboard.
+- bots: Bot services for running auto trades on a chain.

 ## Setup